Canadian can protect their working vacations with travel insurance

 Yes, you could be covered for more than 250 sports, activities and experiences.
 We know you’ll be doing more than working and studying, and that’s what makes it fun to be a digital nomad.
 Things like hiking, camping, and biking could all be covered.
 When you purchase your policy, you’ll need to list all of the activities that you plan to participate in while on your trip.
 You won’t be able to add or remove activities after you make your purchase, so make sure you add them all at that time.
 If you’re participating in an activity and not sure if it’s covered, you can contact us and ask.

-Trip cancellation coverage is offered by both plans offered by World Nomads, and you could be reimbursed for pre-paid, unused, non-refundable expenses like flights, tours and accommodations if your trip is cancelled for a covered reason.
+Trip cancellation coverage is offered on all four plans offered by World Nomads, and you could be reimbursed for pre-paid, unused, non-refundable expenses like flights, tours and accommodations if your trip is cancelled for a covered reason.
+If you want ultimate flexibility to simply change your mind about your trip, you may be able to get optional ‘cancel for any reason’ coverage as well.

-If your checked-in bags are delayed more than 12 hours on the way to your destination, your plan could reimburse you for the cost of (up to the policy limits) essential items like toiletries and a change of clothes until you and your bag are reunited.
+If your checked-in bags are delayed more than 12 hours on the way to your destination, your plan could reimburse you for the cost (up to the policy limits) of essential items like toiletries and a change of clothes until you and your bag are reunited.

 There are actually some pretty awesome places where you can work remotely here in Canada (and you can get travel insurance for Canada as long as you’re traveling outside of your home province.)
 But there’s also an abundance of great places around the world where you can embrace your inner digital nomad, too.
 Check out a couple of our favorite locations and get destination-specific travel tips to help you plan with confidence.